For digital nomads, Bali is a popular destination.

 Ubud is awesome, in my experience, but it won’t be everyone’s first choice.
 Beach lovers like myself might have other ideas.
 I’ve found that there are plenty of other places in Bali that cater for digital nomads, and they each have something different to offer.

-Other attractive options for digital nomads include Denpasar, Sanur, Seminyak and Legian.
-You may want to consider those as alternatives to Ubud, but two of my personal favorites are located on the coast: Canggu and Kuta.
+Other attractive options for digital nomads include Denpasar, Sanur, Seminyak, and Legian.
+You may want to consider those as alternatives to Ubud, but two of my personal favorites digital nomad locations in Bali are located on the coast: Canggu and Kuta.
 Below I’ll go into more detail about digital nomad life there.

-You now have a choice of 4G and fibre-optics, and Wi-Fi is readily available in plenty of cafes, whatever the region.
-Hotels also offer it, and you can expect Wi-Fi connection speeds of between 512kbps and 2mbps… or even higher, dependent on the provider.
+You now have a choice of 4G and fiber-optics, and Wi-Fi is readily available in plenty of cafes, whatever the region.
+Hotels also offer internet, and you can expect Wi-Fi connection speeds of between 512kbps and 2mbps… or even higher, dependent on the provider.

 Canggu town is situated about 20km north of Seminyak, which is another place worth a visit.

 Canggu beach area is simply called ‘Canggu’ and is divided up into sections, totaling around 8km.
 Within Canggu, I’m a fan of Kerobokan Kelod, bordering Berawa.
 Kerobokan may be viewed as a suburban area, which is great if you like to integrate with the local culture.

 Here you can find the Batu Belig road, running from Seminyak to Canggu.
 Batu Belig has a lovely beach and decent restaurants.
 I sometimes choose my locations with peace and quality coffee in mind, which is why Tuck & Trap cafe in Kerobokan helped to lure me there.
 Digital nomads also congregate there for the coffee, strong Wi-Fi and abundant power outlets.